TroutTrout

 Introduction

-In the world of Operational Technology (OT), downtime is the enemy.
+Operational Technology (OT) downtime is the enemy.
 It disrupts production, affects revenue, and can even jeopardize safety.
 Understanding the root causes of OT downtime is crucial for IT security professionals, compliance officers, and defense contractors, as it allows them to develop strategies to mitigate these disruptions.
-This comprehensive guide will delve into the common causes of OT downtime, offering insights and actionable advice to help you maintain continuous operations.
+This guide covers the common causes of OT downtime, offering insights and actionable advice to help you maintain continuous operations.

 Understanding OT Systems